 GENERAL PROXY INFORMATION

 General

 Solicitation of Proxies

-Appointment of Proxies
+Appointment of Proxies 1

-Revocation of Proxies
+Revocation of Proxies 1

-Signature of Proxy
+Signature of Proxy 2

-Voting of Proxies
+Voting of Proxies 2

 Exercise of Discretion by Proxies 2

-Voting Shares 2
+Voting Shares

 Advice to Beneficial Holders of Securities 2

 Interest of Certain Persons in Matters to be Acted Upon

 Principal Holders of Common Shares

-MATTERS TO BE ACTED UPON AT THE MEETING
+MATTERS TO BE ACTED UPON AT THE MEETING 3

 1. Consolidated Financial Statements

 2. Fixing the Number of Directors

 3. Election of Directors

 4. Appointment of Auditors

-STATEMENT OF EXECUTIVE COMPENSATION 13
+STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUERS

-Compensation Discussion and Analysis 13
+Compensation Discussion and Analysis

-Securities Authorized for Issuance Under Equity Compensation Plans 14

-Compensation of Named Executive Officers 15
+Compensation of Named Executive Officers

+Compensation of Directors

-Termination and Change of Control Benefits 16
+Termination and Change of Control Benefits for Named Executive Officers

-Director Compensation

-Consulting Agreement

 INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS

 INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS

 CORPORATE GOVERNANCE PRACTICES

-AUDIT COMMITTEE INFORMATION 22
+AUDIT COMMITTEE INFORMATION

 OTHER MATTERS TO BE ACTED UPON

-ADDITIONAL INFORMATION 22
+ADDITIONAL INFORMATION

-APPENDIX A BOARD MANDATE A-1
+APPENDIX A BOARD MANDATE

-APPENDIX B AUDIT COMMITTEE MANDATE B-1
+APPENDIX B AUDIT COMMITTEE CHARTER

-APPENDIX C RESERVES AND HEALTH, SAFETY & ENVIRONMENTAL COMMITTEE MANDATE C-1

-APPENDIX D MAJORITY VOTING POLICY
+APPENDIX C MAJORITY VOTING POLICY

-APPENDIX E ADVANCE NOTICE BYLAW E-1
+APPENDIX D ADVANCE NOTICE BYLAW D-1